Mohfazam/Mohfazam/README.md

 #### 🥇 HackRevolution 2025 Winner
 Secured **1st place** in the prestigious HackRevolution 2025 Hackathon for developing **FlowCare**, a groundbreaking platform designed to revolutionize healthcare data management.

-- 🌐 [FlowCare](https://flow-care.vercel.app/): This platform utilizes the **MERN stack** to provide seamless management of patient records, appointment scheduling, and real-time analytics for healthcare professionals.
-With an intuitive interface and robust backend, FlowCare stood out for its scalability and potential to transform healthcare workflows.

 ---